 However, the industry is slow to adopt the latest technology when it comes to automating most manual tasks.

 Think about the tools you presently have for managing your business.
 Include the tools for managing snow and ice, the software stack used by your sales team, communication tools, invoicing, hiring, and other functions.
 You should spend money on new equipment and training.
 When?
-If you’re observing delays or inefficiencies because doing so will make your job that much simpler and will give you a return on your investment.
+If you’re observing delays or inefficiencies, doing so will make your job much simpler and give you a better return on your investment.

 Besides, the commercial snow and ice management market is getting cutthroat every year.
-As a result, you either witness profitability or struggle with survival.
+As a result, you either witness profitability, struggle with survival, or die trying.

 Extreme weather conditions awaiting the commercial snow and ice management industry